enclaive/enclaive-docker-mosquitto-sgx/ssl/README.md

 ```
 If all works fine you should see the message `Temperature: 18°C` in the open terminal of the subscriber.

-## Change the IP address
+## (Optional:) Change IP address
-The script takes the IP Address of the `docker-compose.yml` and uses it for the server certificate.
+Script `cert-gen.sh` takes the IP Address of the `docker-compose.yml` and uses in the generation of the server certificate.
 If you want to change the IP Address go to the `server.conf` file and change the `commonName` to
 the IP address of your choice.
-Don't forget to run the `cert-gen.sh` script afterwards and do the
+**Note:** Don't forget to run the `cert-gen.sh` script afterwards and do the
-steps from the section Steps above.
+build&run steps from above.